PennyLaneAI/pennylane/doc/introduction/measurements.rst

 dictionary showing possible computational basis states grows rapidly.

-If counts are obtained along with a measurement function other than :func:`~.pennylane.sample`, a tensor of tensors is returned to provide differentiability for the outputs of QNodes.
+If counts are obtained along with a measurement function other than :func:`~.pennylane.sample`, a tuple is returned to provide differentiability for the outputs of QNodes.

 .. code-block:: python